-At Holywell our journey towards developing a new Maths Mastery curriculum began in September 2016 and since then, we have we have invested a lot of resources in developing staff's professional development to support this shift of teaching and learning.
+At Holywell our journey towards developing a new Maths Mastery curriculum began in September 2016 and since then, we have we have invested a lot of resources in developing staff's professional development to support this change of teaching and learning.
 In 2016, the Year 4 maths coordinator and Year 2 class teacher became part of the NCETM Mastery Specialist Teacher Research Groups as part of the Maths Hub National Programme to support mastery in primary schools.
 As part of this they had the opportunity to work alongside the maths mastery leads from North Tyneside schools and observe teaching.

 The first whole school focus was on the introduction of the key mastery principle of 'representation' and through this the use of manipulatives such as Numicon, Place Value Counters, Cuisenaire Rods etc. All members of staff attended an INSET day on Numicon and the school purchased Numicon resources for every class from Nursery to Year 4.
 Throughout the year, staff training focussed on the key principles of fluency and mathematical thinking and how children's learning could be deepened through problem solving and reasoning activities.
-As a result of this, the school has introduced 'greater depth' problems which are based on problem solving skills and a 'Captain Challenge' problem which develops children's reasoning skills.
+As a result of this, the school introduced 'greater depth' problems which are based on problem solving skills and a 'Captain Challenge' problem which develops children's reasoning skills.
 There is an expectation that all children, regardless of ability, will have the opportunity to have a go at these problems throughout a week and unit of work.

-All teachers from Year One to Four had the opportunity to observe a Shanghai teacher teach a 'mastery lesson' and reflect on this style of teaching with other practitioners who are introducing a mastery approach.
+All teachers from Year One to Four had observed a Shanghai teacher teach a 'mastery lesson' and reflect on this style of teaching with other practitioners who are introducing a mastery approach.

 In 2017-2018, pre and post assessments were introduced from Years 1 -4 and were used to inform planning and teaching.
-Lesson design was also incorporated into this and the Maths coordinator, with input from the staff, devised a new unit overview proforma which identified how teaching should be planned and a long term overview which links to the White Rose Maths Hub scheme.
-The mathematics coordinator completed her mastery maths lead training with the NCETM Primary Mastery Specialist Programme and led a pilot TRG with three local schools and is currently supporting five schools.
+Lesson design was also incorporated into this and the Maths coordinator, with input from the staff, devised a new unit overview proforma, which identified how teaching should be planned and a long term overview which links to the White Rose Maths Hub scheme.
 Staff also participated in training on the use of bar models and images from Years 1 - 4.
+The maths coordinator completed her Mastery Maths lead training with the NCETM Primary Mastery Specialist Programme and became a Mastery Maths Specialist for the Great North Maths Hub.
+As a result, they lead Teacher Research Groups for schools in Northumberland, North Tyneside and Newcastle to develop, embed and sustain maths in their own settings.

 The focus in school for 2018/2019 was redesigning the calculation policy so that it matched the mastery principles and the use of a concrete, pictorial and abstract (CPA) approach.
 The use of precise vocabulary and Stem sentences was also a priority and staff received CPD on this.
 In Year 4, a system for identifying how children who are 'quick graspers' are being challenged was also developed through 'Diving Deeper' problems.
-The Maths co-ordinator became a Mastery Maths Specialist for the Great North Maths Hub and supported five other schools to develop Mastery Maths in their own setting.
-As part of this work, Teacher Research groups (TRG's) were hosted at Holywell.